openstack/magnum/magnum/drivers/swarm_fedora_atomic_v1/image/openvswitch/README.rst

 These files are typically installed in the same locations on the Neutron controller node.
-The policy.json file is copied into the Docker image because it is fairly static and does not require customization for the bay.
+The policy.json file is copied into the Docker image because it is fairly static and does not require customization for the cluster.
 If it is changed in the Neutron master repo, you just need to rebuild the Docker image to update the file.
-Magnum will create the other 2 files on each bay node in the directory /etc/kuryr and map them to the proper directories in the container using the Docker -v option.
+Magnum will create the other 2 files on each cluster node in the directory /etc/kuryr and map them to the proper directories in the container using the Docker -v option.

 Since Openvswitch needs to operate on the host network name space, the Docker container will need the -net=host option.
-The /var/run/openvswitch directory is also mapped to the bay node so that the Kuryr container can talk to openvswitch.
+The /var/run/openvswitch directory is also mapped to the cluster node so that the Kuryr container can talk to openvswitch.
 To run the image from Fedora Atomic::